 High Quality Home and Personal Care Liberty Resources Home Choices brings the Power of Choice to you, enhancing your health and promoting your independence.
 The Power of Choice to select a friend, family member, or one of our attendants to provide you with the care you want.

 It's your home care, your way.
 Call 215-634-2000 ext.
 617 or visit us on our website www.homechoices.org for more information.
-Proud partner of: Mobility for Everyone

--Durable Medical Equipment -Home Modifications -Scooters
+- -Durable Medical Equipment

+- -Home Modifications

+- -Scooters

 Call 267-765-1530 for more information